 Make sure you’re comfortable with the investments you’ve chosen from a risk and return perspective, as well as from a responsible investing perspective.
 You’ve got to be thinking about both with a cool head and get financial advice if you need it.

 Behind the scenes, your Standard Life pension plan is encouraging companies to do better.
-Find out how in Damian Irvine’s recent article.
+Find out more about this in our approach to stewardship.

 Check out our Responsible Investment pages to see how we incorporate sustainability issues into our range of investment solutions.